 The countertop installation must occur on a solid and level surface and in most cases ½” plywood is being screwed on the surface of the cabinets.
 The countertop installers will deliver the fabricated slabs to the property and will perform final touch ups on site.
 A special adhesive is being applied on both surfaces and the new countertop is placed on the plywood.
 Naturally, wherever 2 slabs meet you can see a seam which will be covered by special caulking material.
 In order to reach perfection in the caulking color, your countertop installer must mix certain colors until the right shade is reached.

 Natural stone is porous which is why we always recommend applying sealer.
 This will prevent future oil and acid stains especially in bright stone colors.
 That’s the final step in your countertop remodeling project!

-While searching for the perfect counter top in Los Angeles you most likely encounter the following types: Granite, Limestone, Marble, Corian, Casear Stone, SileStone, Glass and even concrete.
+While searching for the perfect countertop installation in Los Angeles you most likely encounter the following types: Granite, Limestone, Marble, Corian, Casear Stone, SileStone, Glass and even concrete.
 These products tend to be the most popular types of materials for countertop installation, but each material has its pros and cons.

 Granite countertops are considered heavy duty and are generally resistant to heat and cutting, but can chip.
 This material is usually sealed after it’s fabricated because the material is porous.
 To maintain its life it’s recommended to seal the countertops on a regular basis.

 Limestone countertops are heat resistant, but not so resistant to nicks or scratches.
 It’s also very porous so it will easily become stained.
 It’s also more pricey when comparing with other types of countertops.

 Marble has long been used because of its elegant appearance, but it’s the least durable materials so you’ll have to be careful when dealing with it if you choose it for countertop installation.
 It’s susceptible to stains and etching so be sure not to spill any acidic liquids on it like vinegar or lemon juice.
 If you do, blot the liquid rather than rubbing it off.
 It’s not as heat resistant as granite which means it shouldn’t be placed near a grill or stove.